wclr/yalc/README.md

 - It will copy [all the files that should be published in remote NPM registry](https://docs.npmjs.com/files/package.json#files).
 - If your package has any of these lifecycle scripts: `prepublish`, `prepare`, `prepublishOnly`, `prepack`, `preyalcpublish`, they will run before in this order.
 If your package has any of these: `postyalcpublish`, `postpack`, `publish`, `postpublish`, they will run after in this order.
 Use `--no-scripts` to publish without running scripts.
 - When publishing, `yalc` can optionally calculate a hash signature from the file contents and use the signature in the resulting package `version` (like `"1.2.3+ffffffff"`).
 To enable this, pass the `--sig` option to the `yalc publish` command.
-- You may also use `.yalcignore` to exclude files from publishing to yalc repo, for example, files like README.md, etc.
+- You may also use `.yalcignore` to exclude files from publishing to yalc repo, such as files like README.md.
 - `--content` flag will show included files in the published package
-- **NB!** In terms of which files will be included in the package `yalc` fully supposed to emulate behavior of `npm` client (`npm pack`).
-[If you have nested `.yalc` folder in your package](https://github.com/whitecolor/yalc/issues/95) that you are going to publish with `yalc` and you use `package.json` `files` list, it should be included there explicitly.
+- **NB!** In terms of which files will be included in the package `yalc` is entirely supposed to emulate behavior of `npm` client (`npm pack`).
+[If you have a nested `.yalc` folder in your package](https://github.com/whitecolor/yalc/issues/95) that you are going to publish with `yalc` and you use `package.json` `files` list, it should be included there explicitly.
 - **NB!** Windows users should make sure the `LF` new line symbol is used in published sources; it may be needed for some packages to work correctly (for example, `bin` scripts). `yalc` won't convert line endings for you (because `npm` and `yarn` won't either).
 - **NB!** Note that, if you want to include `.yalc` folder in published package content, you should add `!.yalc` line to `.npmignore`.
 - [Easily propagate package updates everywhere.](#pushing-updates-automatically-to-all-installations)
-- Yalc by default resolve `workspace:` protocol in dependencies, to omit this use `-no-workspace-resolve` flag
+- Yalc by default resolves `workspace:` protocol in dependencies, to omit this use `-no-workspace-resolve` flag

 ### Add